Deriving the Generalised Born Rule from First Principles: Conclusion

 After demonstrating that the axioms of a probabilistic process theory give rise to a homomorphism between state-effect compositions and their observed probabilities, this relationship is progressively strengthened through the addition of noise.
 In the quotiented theory $(\mathcal{Q}(\mathcal{C}),\{P^A\})$, this correspondence is a monoid isomorphism, which can in principle take a multitude of forms (e.g., $|\langle- | -\rangle|^k$).
 However, upon introducing noise via the summed $\mathcal{S}(\mathcal{C})$ and noisy categories $\mathcal{N}(\mathcal{C})$, this relationship elevates to a semiring isomorphism.
 This establishes that for a broad class of noisy theories, the scalar value obtained from composing a state and an effect is, in a structurally identical sense, the probability of the measurement outcome.

-We also show that the category of completely positive maps, \textbf{CP}, arises naturally via two distinct but convergent paths.
-On one hand, applying our procedure $\mathcal{N}$ to the simplified probabilistic process theory of finite-dimensional Hilbert spaces, \textbf{FHilb}, yields \textbf{CP} directly.
-On the other hand, and perhaps more surpsingly, applying the quotienting procedure $\mathcal{G}$ to the probabilistic process theory of textbook quantum mechanics (consisting only of pure states, effects and unitaries) first yields the theory of Kraus operators (rank-1 CPTNI maps), which upon the introduction of noise also lifts to \textbf{CP}.
-The construction of completely positive maps given is entirely adjoint-free, in contrast to existing approaches such as the \textbf{CPM} and \textbf{CP}-infinity constructions.
+We also show that the category of completely positive maps, $\mathbf{CP}$, arises naturally via two distinct but convergent paths.
+On one hand, applying our procedure $\mathcal{N}$ to the simplified probabilistic process theory of finite-dimensional Hilbert spaces, $\mathbf{FHilb}$, yields $\mathbf{CP}$ directly.
+On the other hand, and perhaps less straightforwardly,, applying the quotienting procedure $\mathcal{G}$ to the probabilistic process theory of textbook quantum mechanics (consisting only of pure states, effects and unitaries) first yields the theory of Kraus operators (rank-1 CPTNI maps), which upon the introduction of noise also lifts to $\mathbf{CP}$.
+The construction of completely positive maps given is entirely adjoint-free, in contrast to existing approaches such as the $\mathbf{CPM}$ and $\mathbf{CP}$-infinity constructions.
 This adjoint-free nature of the construction suggests that it might be possible to combine with the results of \cite{Coecke_2018} (which take semi-additive categories as a starting point), in order to add classical objects to general probabilistic process theories.

 A consequence of not accounting for any adjoint structure is the lack of a built-in normalisation, or more precisely, determinism.
 In probabilistic process theories there seem to be natural candidates on account of the existence from the beginning of a privileged collection of physical processes within the pure theory.
 Alternatively, one can naturally imagine not only identifying the legitimate states and measurement outcomes, but further identifying the sets of measurement outcomes which together constitute measurements.
 The convergence of the two approaches likely depends on the existence of stinespring-like representation theorems for the theory at hand.